Vaccination Clinic

 Hepatitis A vaccination can prevent Hepatitis A. Although not compulsory, blood screening for Hepatitis A virus may be done prior to vaccination.
 The vaccination consists of 2 doses which are given 6 months apart.

-The Hepatitis B virus causes Hepatitis B, which is another type of serious liver disease.
-It spreads through contact with the blood or body fluids of an infected person.
+The Hepatitis B virus causes Hepatitis B, which can lead to serious liver disease.
+It is transmitted through direct contact with the blood or other body fluids of an infected person.

 Alternatively, you may wish to have the combined Hepatitis A & B vaccine.
 This vaccine offers convenience by protecting you against both viruses.
 Pre-vaccination Hepatitis B screening is needed before you can receive this vaccination.